tfidelman/Nowcasting-Workspace/Nowcast_Notes.md

 (1) stochastic volatility, outlier adj to latent variable dynamics. allow for lead-lag relationships (do not assume lags have zero dependency). goal is to introduce nonlinearity which hopefully reduce model's sensitivity to large shocks.
 (2) modify loading structure. introduce several other factors to capture COVID data reelases, nominal series correlation (price levels, etc.)
 (3) Bayesian estimation approach to generate probability intervals for each point estimate of real GDP growth.

+New NY Fed Technical paper
+-- add growth LR trend
+-- add quarterly transformation to convert to monthly data -- start estimation of parameters in 1/1/1985 instead of 1/1/2000 -- 2 var changes: remove capacity utilization (collinear with industrial production?) and remove PPI